elengss/PacBio_HepB/README.md

 BiocManager::install(bio_pkgs)<br/><br/>
 Cut and paste tha above command into R or Rstudio to install all the required packages.

-There are currently some problems running edgeR on M1 and M2 Macs.
+There are currently (December 2022) some problems running edgeR on M1 and M2 Macs.
 EdgeR requires fortran libraries to run.
 This requires a new installation of the gcc package which has these libraries (these are in addition to the compilers installed with Xtools).